thatskishan/gallery_app/README.md

 1. Browse the gallery and select an image.

-2. Tap on the download button (e.g., an icon or a button) associated with the selected image.
+2. Tap on the download button associated with the selected image.

 3. The image will be downloaded and saved to the device's storage.